htkzhtm/disclosure-search/README.md

-# Summary of this rep
+# Summary of this repo
 Search the timely disclosure of particular listed company, using by EDINET API.

 This content is mainly for **investors who can programming to some extent**.